 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It takes a lot of fresh, ripe tomatoes to make a Fresh Tomato Bloody Mary—about half a pound per cocktail, so it's really only worth doing at the height of the tomato harvest when tomatoes are both super flavorful and relatively inexpensive.
-Is a simple cocktail worth all the effort?
-To my mind, absolutely it is.
+It takes a lot of fresh, ripe tomatoes to make a Fresh Tomato Bloody Mary.
+You'll need about half a pound per cocktail, so it's really only worth doing at the height of the tomato harvest when tomatoes are both super flavorful and relatively inexpensive.
+Since the tomatoes are getting chopped and blended, they don't have to be absolutely perfect looking.
+Some farm stands will sell big baskets of slightly dinged tomatoes for a much lower cost.
+Those would work perfectly for this recipe.
 The fresh, bright flavor will knock your socks off when compared to commercial mixes, which are made using cooked tomatoes.

 - 2 to 2 1/2 pounds fresh, ripe tomatoes